Oskar Baker: Melbourne (2017–2022)

 Selected by Melbourne with pick 48 in the 2017 national draft, Baker made his debut in the loss to at Perth Stadium in round nine of the 2019 season.

 Unable to cement his spot in the senior side, Baker was delisted after 15 games over 5 seasons.

-Western Bulldogs (2023–present)
+Western Bulldogs (2023–2026)

 Following his delisting at the end of the 2022 AFL season, Baker was selected by the Western Bulldogs in the pre-season supplemental selection period.

 Baker made his debut for the Bulldogs in a Round 1 clash against Melbourne of the 2023 AFL Season.
 Despite his team losing, he was influential with 13 disposals, a goal, three marks and 319 meters gained.

 On 11 July 2023, Baker signed a two-year extension with the Bulldogs, tying him to the club until the end of 2025.
 Baker kicked a career-high three goals against the Gold Coast Suns, also registering 19 disposals and nine marks as the medical sub in round two of the 2024 season.
+Baker often found himself in and out of the AFL side across the 2024 and 2025 seasons, registering six and nine games respectively.
+Additionally, he was a part of Footscray's 2025 VFL Premiership team.
+On Grand Final day he delivered an impactful 14 disposals, 7 tackles and a goal in the 10-point victory over the Southport Sharks.
+At the conclusion of the 2025 season, Baker signed a one-year extension to ensure he would remain with he Western Bulldogs through the end of the 2026 season.